The History of Hansgrohe – Bathroom Innovations in the Black Forest

 Two of Klaus Grohe’s sons continue the family tradition in the operational business.
 Richard Grohe (*1965) was Deputy Chairman of the Executive Board from 2008 to 2016.
 He expanded the Hansgrohe brand into a world-famous, premium label with numerous innovations.
 His brother Philippe Grohe (*1967) was responsibility for the AXOR designer brand from 2001 to 2016.
 He focused on collaborations with several renowned designers like Philippe Starck and Patricia Urquiola, and helped the brand for exclusive Hansgrohe bathroom collections become an international breakout hit.
 Both were crucial contributions to Hansgrohe’s successful company history in the new millennium.

 Into the future with a passion for waterKlaus Grohe’s son Richard has been a member of the Hansgrohe Group supervisory board since May 2018.
 Today, he and the other supervisory board members watch over the executive board's work, and as a representative of the founding family, he continues to watch over the future of the company.
-What Hans Grohe began in the year 1901 with a small, three-man operation in the Kinzig valley is now a company with 34 subsidiaries, 21 sales offices, and roughly 5,000 employees all over the world.
-Roughly 60 percent of these employees work in Germany, many of them still in the company headquarters in Schiltach.
+What Hans Grohe began in the year 1901 with a small, three-man operation in the Kinzig valley is now a company with 33 subsidiaries, 20 sales offices, and around 5,600 employees all over the world.
+About 60 percent of these employees work in Germany, many of them still in the company headquarters in Schiltach.
 Here, where it all began, the Hansgrohe company history continues to be written with passion.

 Company chronicle for download